 You might be excitedly planning your next visit to Canada’s Wonderland or planning to drop your kids off with friends.
 In addition to the usual things like very long lines now that things are back to full capacity, there are also very important things that are new this year.
-No, you do not need masks or vaccine certificates.
-But, YES, you will need a debit or credit card to pay for anything in the park.

 Cash is no longer accepted anywhere in the park; if you are planning to drop off your kids or send them with others, you need to either give them a card to pay, or they can use their smart device like Apple or Google Pay.
 If those are not options, there are Cash-to-Card Kiosks in the park to turn cash into a card.
 These kiosks will give you a free pre-paid debit card that can be used anywhere, not just at the park.
 The minimum amount on the card is $5, and the maximum you can put is $500.
 The cards are not reloadable, and there are no transaction fees.